 If you are ready to return your edited or proofread book for its FREE TYPESETTING, and after consideration have opted for a free KDP-issued ISBN, there is a simple way to do it, whilst still waiting to upload your finished book: you can simply CREATE A PAPERBACK PROJECT and SAVE it to return at a later date.
 For those unfamiliar, there are just a few simple steps:

-Creating your KDP account.
+Get a KDP account.

 Anybody with an Amazon account can create a KDP account.
 Simply visit KDP.AMAZON.COM and log in with your Amazon account.
 If you do not have an Amazon account, you can create one.